maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 ### What We've Built

-Maelstrom addresses these problems by following three guiding principles.
+What does Maelstrom do to making testing fast, accessible, and reliable?

-First, we provide a way to specify the dependencies of every test.
+First, we provide a way to declaratively specify the dependencies of every test.
 These dependencies include any external software, devices, and files the test expects to be installed on the system, as well as any shared network resources the test relies on.

 These dependencies are "opt-in": very few dependencies are provided by default.
-This ensures that the set of dependencies stays small and also that the developer understands what's going on with their tests.
+This ensures that the set of dependencies stays small and also that you realize if a test has an unexpected dependency.

 Second, we run every test in its own isolated environment that includes only the test's enumerated dependencies.
 This is an extension of the best practice